Funkateer/quiz-app/README.md

 ## Features
-few questions about French and Math
+- Questions about French and Math
-Show the the answers and score
+- Show the the answers and score

 ## Tech/framework used